Basics

 Users’ interfaces, maintainable code

-Our goal is to meet the users’ needs and preferences they have set for their experience.
+Our goal is to meet users’ needs and preferences.

 That means:

-- We rely heavily on browser defaults, interface conventions and native elements.
+- We use browser defaults, interface conventions and native elements for what they are worth.

-- We actively avoid reinventing interfaces in our own flavour.
+- We avoid inventing our own interface flavour.

 - We aim to control as little as possible of people’s environment.

-- We lean on the essential languages of the web and have a sober approach to making custom elements and using ephemeral dependencies, libraries and frameworks.
+- We lean on the platform languages of the web and have a sober approach to making custom elements and using ephemeral dependencies, libraries and frameworks.

 - When circumstances call for custom elements or deviation from certain principles, we still work from the native patterns.